 Greater awareness of the importance of early identification and diagnosis of speech, language, and swallowing disorders in young children will increase employment opportunities for SLPs.
-As part of early intervention teams, SLPs are often the first points of contact for identifying infants, toddlers and preschool age children at risk or have communication, language, speech, emergent literacy or feeding/swallowing impairments.
+As part of early intervention teams, SLPs are often the first points of contact for identifying infants, toddlers, and preschool-age children at risk or have communication, language, speech, emergent literacy, or feeding/swallowing impairments.
 SLPs work closely with professionals and families to provide culturally and linguistically responsive supports and services.

 Employment in educational services will increase along with growth in elementary and secondary school enrollments, including the enrollment of special education students.
 School-based SLPs are integral members of school communities.
-They help students meet performance standards for school districts and states, and work in partnership with teachers, staff and other specialized instructional support personnel.
+They help students meet performance standards for school districts and states, and work in partnership with teachers, staff, and other specialized instructional support personnel.
 Federal law guarantees special education and related services to all eligible children with disabilities.
 SLPs can be employed directly by the school or can collaborate with them as independent contractors.

 A variety of health care settings including hospitals, rehabilitation centers, skilled nursing facilities, outpatient clinics, and home health rely on the critical services provided by SLPs.
-SLPs treat individuals of all ages, from babies in the NICU to older adults in end of life care.
-A large number of opportunities are available as a full-time employee of organizations, as an independent contractor, or with as needed (PRN) positions.
+SLPs treat individuals of all ages, from babies in the NICU to older adults in end-of-life care.
+A large number of opportunities are available as a full-time employee of organizations, as an independent contractor, or with as-needed (PRN) positions.

-More than 46 million Americans are over than 65.
+More than 54 million Americans are over 65.
 As the population continues to grow and age, the demand for speech, language, and swallowing services grow.
 The National Council on Aging has identified Alzheimer's disease and dementia as chronic conditions for adults age 65 and over which will require additional treatment and interventions by SLPs.